devtut/generate/docs/python/python-lex-yacc.md

 ---
-metaTitle: Python Lex-Yacc
+metaTitle Python Lex-Yacc
-description: Getting Started with PLY, The "Hello, World!" of PLY - A Simple Calculator, Part 1: Tokenizing Input with Lex, Part 2: Parsing Tokenized Input with Yacc
+description Getting Started with PLY, The "Hello, World!" of PLY - A Simple Calculator, Part 1 Tokenizing Input with Lex, Part 2 Parsing Tokenized Input with Yacc
 ---

 # Python Lex-Yacc